Your Life, Your Care survey

 What we’ve discovered so far

-Our new report Our Lives, Our Care: Looked after children’s views on their well-being details all the findings from the first cohort of 611 children to complete the Bright Spots 'Your Life, Your Care' survey.
+Have a look at our findings from previous years: Our Lives, Our Care: Looked after children’s views on their well-being in 2017 has all the findings from the 2,263 children to complete the Bright Spots 'Your Life, Your Care' survey in 2017-18.

-The survey was run in six local authority areas.
+The survey was run in 16 local authorities.
 Age appropriate questionnaires (4-7 years, 8-10 years, and 11-18 years) were distributed to looked after children in schools.
-The response rates varied between 23% and 55%.
+The response rates varied between 24% and 60%.

-- The majority of children felt that being in care had improved their lives.
+- The majority of children felt that their lives were getting better in care.